Rajpratik71/linux-manPages/dd.md

        skip=N skip N ibs-sized blocks at start of input

        status=LEVEL
-              The LEVEL of information to print to stderr; 'none'  suppresses everything  but  error  messages, 'noxfer' suppresses the final transfer statistics, 'progress' shows periodic transfer statis‐ tics
+              The LEVEL of information to print to stderr; 'none' suppresses everything but error messages, 'noxfer' suppresses the final transfer statistics, 'progress' shows periodic transfer sta‐ tistics

        N and BYTES may be followed by the following multiplicative suffixes: c =1, w =2, b =512, kB =1000, K =1024, MB =1000*1000, M =1024*1024, xM =M, GB =1000*1000*1000, G =1024*1024*1024, and  so on for T, P, E, Z, Y.

        Each CONV symbol may be: